Publication Series

 In Focus

-The series addresses international peace and security related issues that have analytical value in a policy-orientated context.
+The In Focus series addresses international peace and security related issues that have analytical value in a policy-orientated context.
 The topics chosen should be relevant for today’s context; draw attention to emerging issues, cutting-edge issues, weak signals that are appearing on the horizon; and/or suggest possible innovations in how we address issues.
 In the spirit of GCSP’s approach to international security, the series seeks a balance between traditional and non-traditional related security issues and diversity in perspectives (geographical, gender, viewpoints).

 Words: 800-1’200 (with hyperlinks)